franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-These are just the preset modifiers and keys.
-You can adjust them to your liking.
-If you, for example, just need windows to snap into three positions,
+These are the preset modifiers and keys; you can adjust them to your liking.

+Here is an example: If you just need windows to snap into three positions,

 (1) right half of screen -> 'a2'
 (2) right middle ninth of screen -> 'b11'
 (3) middle third, upper two cells -> 'c5'

-and you would like to use only modifierSnap2 and the keys 'j', 'k', and 'l', then your 'init.lua' would look like this:
+and you would like to use modifierSnap2 and the keys 'j', 'k', and 'l', then your 'init.lua' would look like this:

 ```lua
   ...